How To Easily Paint a Fall Tree With Watercolor Paint (with Video)

 small watercolor painting of fall tree with watercolor pan set.

-2. Loose areas are a style and look great in watercolor paint.
+• Loose areas are a style and look great when you paint watercolor trees.

-Step 2: Add some light yellow, and yellow-orange to the wash.
+For your first layer, add some light yellow, and yellow-orange paint to the wash.
 Let the colors mix naturally.
 If you try to be perfect or overwork the watercolor you will be sad.
 Dab in a little wet orange watercolor paint.

 adding a wet wash to watercolor paint for start of fall tree